acloserview/Hedera/README.md

 just clone or download(right side green button) the theme and move the wanted files inside the CP_TO_DATADIRS folder to your DATADIR(usually /usr/share or /usr/local/share) or XDG_DATADIR (usually (~/.local/share).

 Note: there is no easier way todo this since every KDE application uses different theme paths!

+''Some themes like SLIM need to be placed into the sysprefix''

 #### Suggested Breeze KStyle settings